PhonologicalCorpusTools/CorpusTools/docs/source/string_similarity.rst

       simply enter its standard orthographic form.
 For each word that is **not** in the corpus, you can add it by selecting “Create word/nonword” and following the steps described immediately above in (2b).
-   d. **List of word pairs (in the corpus)**: If there is a long list of pairs
+   d. **List of pairs of words (in the corpus)**: If there is a long list of pairs
       of words, one can simply create a tab-delimited plain .txt file with one *word pair* per line.
-In this case, click on “Choose word pairs file” and select the .txt file in the resulting system dialogue box.
+In this case, click on “Choose file” and select the .txt file in the resulting system dialogue box.
 Note that this option is currently available only for words that already exist in the corpus, and that these pairs should be listed using their standard orthographic representations.